 Retinoic acid is synthesized from retinol via two enzymatic reactions, the first of which is a reversible oxidation of retinol to retinal, which is followed by a second and irreversible oxidation reaction to retinoic acid.

 Retinoic acid is a light-sensitive compound, like other retinoids, because of the alternating double bonds between the carbon atoms in its hydrophobic tail, which is attached to a 6-carbon ring.
 The low molecular weight of the compound also makes it highly fat-soluble, which means it easily diffuses across cell membranes.

-Retinoids are thus important biological molecules, which act in cell growth, epithelial cell growth and maturation, apoptosis and immunologic function, and are vital in embryonic life for organ development.
-It is also key for visual function.
-Retinoids like retinoic acid help to transform cell types from the proliferative profile to the maturation profile, by inducing differentiation.
+Retinoids are important biological molecules that participate in cell growth, epithelial cell growth and maturation, apoptosis, and immunologic function.
+Furthermore, retinoic acid is vital in embryonic life for organ development, as well as visual function.
+Retinoids like retinoic acid help to transform cell types from the proliferative profile to the maturation profile by inducing differentiation.

-Retinoic acid is bound in the cell by cellular retinoic acid binding protein (CRABP) and inside the nucleus by two types of receptors, the retinoic acid receptor (RAR) and the retinoid X receptor (RXR).
-There are various biologically active forms of retinoic acid, and they isomerize under physiological conditions.
+Retinoic acid is bound in the cell by cellular retinoic acid-binding protein (CRABP) and inside the nucleus by two types of receptors, the retinoic acid receptor (RAR) and the retinoid X receptor (RXR).
+There are various biologically active forms of retinoic acid that isomerize under physiological conditions.
 The different isomers act on different receptors.

-All-trans RA, or tretinoin, is the most abundant natural isoform, and has been found to be an active agent against a wide range of cancers of the lung, brain, kidney, blood cells, lymphatic tissue, uterine cervix and skin.
-Another form of retinoic acid, called 9-cis retinoin, or isotretinoin, is also used in the treatment of skin lesions of Kaposi’s sarcoma, as well as for cancers of the breast and prostate.
+All-trans RA, or tretinoin, is the most abundant natural isoform and has been found to be an active agent against a wide range of cancers of the lung, brain, kidney, blood cells, lymphatic tissue, uterine cervix, and skin.
+Another form of retinoic acid known as 9-cis retinoin, or isotretinoin, is also used in the treatment of skin lesions of Kaposi’s sarcoma, as well as for cancers of the breast and prostate.